particle-iot/docs/src/content/tutorials/device-os/led.md

 #### I can't flash my {{device}} anymore

 Breathing green means that {{network-type}} is on, but you're not connected to the Particle cloud.
 Because of this, you cannot flash your {{device}} from the cloud.
-That includes Particle Build (Web IDE), Particle Dev (Atom IDE) and Particle CLI cloud-based flashing commands.
+That includes Particle Build (Web IDE), Particle Workbench, and Particle CLI cloud-based flashing commands.

 Fortunately, you can usually get around this by entering safe mode, breathing magenta.